A queueing model with independent arrivals, and its fluid and diffusion limits: Preliminaries

 Consider a single server, infinite buffer queue that is non-preemptive, non-idling, and starts empty.
-The service occurs over a finite time interval, and is first-come-first-served (FCFS) basis.
-There is a large but finite number of customers, and some may be early birds in the sense that they arrive before service begins.
+Service follows a first-come-first-served (FCFS) schedule.
 Let $n$ be the customer population size.
-Arriving customers independently sample an arrival time $T_i$, $i = 1,\ldots,n$, from a fixed cumulative distribution function $F$ that is assumed to have support $[-T_0,T] \subset \mathbb{R}$, where $-T_0 \leq 0$ and $T > 0$.
-Thus, $F(-T_0) = 0$ and $F(T) = 1$.
-Customers enter the queue in increasing order of the sampled arrival times.
-The arrival process is the number of customers that have arrived by time $t$, defined as
+Customers independently sample an arrival time $T_i$, $i = 1,\ldots,n$, from a common distribution function $F$ assumed to have support $[-T_0,T] \subset \mathbb{R}$, where $T > 0$.
+For simplicity, we assume that $F$ is absolutely continuous with a continuous density function.
+The customer entry times are the order statistics $T_{(1)} \leq T_{(2)} \leq \ldots \leq T_{(n)}$ of the sampled arrival times.
+The arrival process is the cumulative number of customers that have arrived by time $t$: